tvmai/tvmai.github.io/_posts/2017-08-22-Optimize-Deep-Learning-GPU-Operators-with-TVM-A-Depthwise-Convolution-Example.md

 ![image](/images/depthconv_tutorial/vthread_and_strided_pattern.png){: width="90%"}
 {:center}

-In theory case 3 4 should be the same fast, since they have the same workload per thread, and both enjoy efficient shared memory access.
+In theory case 3 and 4 should be the same fast, since they have the same workload per thread, and both enjoy efficient shared memory access.
 Somehow case 4 is just a little faster.

 Still remember tensorflow's speed?
 It's 251.6us, and now TVM is 2.8x faster.
 387.4 -> 132.5 -> 95.9 -> 90.9, blocking helps the most; tuning thread numbers saves 37us;
 vthread saves additional 5us.